 There are no specific corporate governance codes applicable to LLCs and SPCs.
-The MOCIIP issued a Code of Corporate Governance in November 2021 which is applicable to SAOCs only (the SAOC Code).
+The MOCIIP issued a new Code of Corporate Governance in January 2025 which is applicable to SAOCs only (the SAOC Code).
 The SAOC Code is intended to act as guidance for best practice in corporate governance in a non-binding manner.
-It addresses matters such as Board formation, the roles and responsibilities of the Board, the role of the chairman of the Board, holding general meetings, the importance of an audit committee, etc. The SAOC Code discusses the above matters in the context of ensuring the following principles are upheld and exercised: responsibility, transparency, accountability, fairness, and leadership.
+It addresses matters such as Board formation (a minimum of one-third non-executive members and a specified number of independent members based on the company size and shareholder count), the way in which an independent Board member can be defined, the roles and responsibilities of the Board, the role of the chairman of the Board, the roles and responsibilities of the executive management, the importance and role of an audit committee and the company's social responsibility.
+The SAOC Code discusses the above matters in the context of ensuring the following principles are upheld and exercised: responsibility, transparency, accountability, fairness and leadership.